The main objective of the

 Limiting the spread of communicable diseases in prisons thus benefits both prisoners as well as society as a whole and reduces the burdens on a country's health system.

-The project further aims at developing strategies of drug treatment and social re-insertion of drug using detainees in order to reduce relapse and recidivism.
+The Programme aims to develop strategies of drug treatment and social re-insertion of drug using detainees in order to reduce relapse and recidivism.

 The promotion of through-care shall sustain drug treatment efforts and guarantee continuing care for people entering and leaving prison.